-Knowing how to properly handle, manage, and train a dog not to preform “unwanted” actions through disciple is critical.
+Knowing how to properly handle, manage, and train your shiba not to perform “unwanted” actions through disciple is critical.
 While I had several family pets growing up I remembered next to nothing about it, so I had to start from scratch.

 Shiba Inus respond best to positive reinforcement learning and discipline methods.
 Rewarding them with treats and attention improves the odds of them repeating a behavior you liked.
 Bad behaviors, like chewing on furniture, should be redirected towards a toy you would prefer they chew on.